Skip to main content

 • exceptional circumstances apply (e.g. family illness).
 Your Migration Agent/Lawyer would need to consult with the relevant section at the Department to assess whether your particular circumstances would be accepted.

-It’s also important to understand, if you are employed under a Company Specific or On-Hire Labour Agreement (LAs), you will need to review the specific terms which was agreed with the Department in relation to unpaid leave provisions, as LAs generally does not permit unpaid leave.
+It’s also important to understand, if you are employed under a Company Specific or On-Hire Labour Agreement, you will need to review the specific terms which was agreed with the Department in relation to unpaid leave provisions.

 Are you allowed to work overseas?

 In certain circumstances, a TSS visa applicant may be able to undertake work outside of Australia where it is considered in the usual course of their business and the applicant remains an employee of the Australian firm.
 For instance, in mining jobs, it is common practice to have fly in / fly out arrangements.
-However, if there are significant periods of employment spent overseas, the Department may have concerns that the position being nominated is not a genuine position as the applicant may not be primarily working in the nominated position.
-The immigration officer will have grounds to cancel the TSS visa if they are satisfied that the TSS visa holder:
+However, if there are significant periods of employment spent overseas, the Department may have concerns that the position being nominated is not a genuine position as the applicant may not be primarily working in the nominated position and could cancel your visa.

 What happens if you or your employer wants to end employment?

-Can I undertake a second job or volunteer work?
+Can I undertake a second job or volunteer work whilst working on my 482 visa?

 In general, the primary TSS visa holder is not allowed to undertake a second job, however there are certain occupations which are exempted from this rule such as General Medical Practitioners or CEOs/General Managers.